rgant/APODDownloader/README.md

 For Silicon Macs: include `export PYENCHANT_LIBRARY_PATH=/opt/homebrew/lib/libenchant-2.2.dylib` in your `.bash_profile` (or whatever) file to make sure that `pylint` works properly.
-Without it you would encounter a `pylint` error `argument --spelling-dict: invalid choice: 'en_US' (choose from '')`.
+Without it you would encounter a `pylint` error:
+`argument --spelling-dict: invalid choice: 'en_US' (choose from '')`.

 Setup python: